divVerent/aaaaxy/CONTRIBUTING.md

 check that text fits in boxes and format strings work properly - see the log output of the game in the terminal for details.

-A script to quickly try out your downloaded translations from Transifex is provided in `scripts/try-from-transifex.sh`.

 ### Inflections

 Right now, some strings are used in multiple places and thus will need